M4nuski/Easy3D_webGL/readme.md

 Current work-in-progress and next steps
 ----------
 ### --ver5:
-- flatten engine to reduce nested calls and object hierarchy walking
+- flatten engine to reduce nested calls and object hierarchy depth
 - extract all "DEV" stuff to a debug class
 - loader for all the required scripts
     - script list